couchdeveloper/RXPromise/README.md

 That means, in order to resolve the promise when the task succeeded the asynchronous service provider must send the promise a _fulfillWithValue:_ message whose parameter represents the result value of the asynchronous function.
 Otherwise, if the asynchronous function fails, the asynchronous service provider must send the promise a _rejectWithReason:_ message whose parameter represents the reason for the failure, possibly an `NSError` object.

-An example how an asynchronous method could be implement which uses a subclass of a `NSOperation` as the underlaying asynchronous service provider is illustrated below:
+An example how an asynchronous method could be implement which uses a subclass of a `NSOperation` as the underlying asynchronous service provider is illustrated below:

 ```objective-c
 - (RXPromise*) doSomethingAsync